kyull-it/Image-Tools/README.md

 ***

 ### Adjustments

-For controlling contrast and brightness of an image
+For controlling contrast and brightness of an image &emsp;- `contrast_brightness.ipynb`<br>

+For sharpening an image
-&emsp;- `contrast_brightness.ipynb`<br>
+&emsp;- `sharpening.ipynb`<br>

 ***